deshondixon/data-structures-and-algorithms/python/docs/stack_and_queue/README.md

 - Arguments: none
 - Returns: Value of the node located at the top of the stack
-- Should raise exception when called on empty stack is empty
+- Should raise exception when called on empty stack

+is empty
 - Arguments: none
 - Returns: Boolean indicating whether the stack is empty.

-Queue
+### Queue
-- Create a Queue class that has a front property.
-It creates an empty Queue when instantiated.
-- This object should be aware of a default empty value assigned to front when the queue is created.

-The class should contain the following methods:

 enqueue
 - Arguments: value
-- adds a new node with that value to the back of the queue with an O(1) Time performance.
+adds a new node with that value to the back of the queue with an O(1) Time performance.

 dequeue
 - Arguments: none
 - Returns: the value from node from the front of the queue
 - Removes the node from the front of the queue
-- Should raise exception when called on empty queue peek
+- Should raise exception when called on empty queue

+peek
 - Arguments: none
 - Returns: Value of the node located at the front of the queue